nic-dgl104-winter-2022/class-textbook/ch8/MVVM/MVVM.md

 ```

 This tutorial is not focused on an excellent user interface, although we will try to make it more user-friendly with a RecyclerView.
 We have to create a RecyclerView item XML and an adapter.
-As you can see in the image below, there is a list of characters displayed in cards.
+As you can see in the image below, there is a list of characters displayed on cards.

 <p align="center">
 <img src="./assets/MVVM_app_hompage.png" height="500" >
 <p align="center"><i>Demo app</i></p>
 </p>

-We will create XML files with a cardView and ConstraintLayout with an ImageView and TextView.
-The second XML file will be our main activity, where we will display the RecyclerView and a ProgressBar that will indicate whether the data are fetching from a server.
+We will create XML files with a CardView and ConstraintLayout with an ImageView and a TextView.
+The second XML file will be our main activity, where we will display the RecyclerView and a ProgressBar that will indicate whether the data is being fetched from a server.

 ### rv_item.xml